tewha/tewha.net/_posts/2013/2013-03-23-empathy-in-pricing.md

 ## Price increases ##

-Is your product already underpriced?
+Is your product already under-priced?
 Go ahead and announce you're increasing the price at a specific time or event.
 Then stick to it.

 If I'm interested in your product at its old price, I will probably nod and agree with you that you were or are undercharging.
 And if I catch the price before it goes up, so much the better.